 Our host was very kind and gave loads of directions and advice.
 She also mentioned that storm is approaching and we need to move a car up the hill a bit.
 I thought she was exaggerating, how can it flood so far from sea.

 After quick shower we dressed, had some Rum and left for dinner.
 While we were sitting at the terrace it started raining.
 They closed the curtains down, so it doesn’t splash and then it started pouring and suddenly electricity went down.
 Waitress told us that we need to pay the bill.
 It was dripping through the ceiling, so we went inside.
 They were still cooking our food.
 I’ve ordered some brucheta and rice as mys stomach felt bad still (I threw up moments before going to restaurant).
 All food was delicious even in the dark.
 We used our mobile torches.
-In total we’ve paid 50CUC for 4 of us.
+In total we’ve paid 50 CUC for 4 of us.

 It kept raining and didn’t seem it is stopping.
-The road was becoming a river and we had to get to our home.
-I asked a waiter for plastic bag to put our phones so they don’t get wet and we headed off into the wilderness!
+The road was becoming a river and we had to get to our accommodation.
+I asked a waiter for plastic bag to put our phones so they don’t get wet in the process of crossing that river and we were headed off into that river!
 What an experience!
 Water was above the knees almost reaching my underwear and we had to cross that very wide street!
-On the corner with another street was worse as seemed almost up to the waist.
-The cars that were passing were almost floating.
-Only trucks seemed not to care about the level of the water.
-We climbed on the wall at the edge of pavement with grass half meter above and ran towards home on that wall.
-All soaked wet.
-To sum up, it was pretty dangerous as that river was flowing into the sea, but luckily the current wasn’t that strong.
+Luckily, the current wasn’t strong as the sea is just few hundred meters away and we could have easily have been swept to the sea.